vishwas1101/vishwas1101.github.io/_posts/2023-10-06-art-of-cooking-part-1.md

 + *Creativity Unleashed*: Cooking is more than just following instructions; it's an art form.
 You'll unlock your inner food artist and learn to express yourself through your dishes.
 Get ready to impress yourself and your friends.

 + *"Use Feeling, Use Feeling" (Uncle Roger Approved)*: Yep, I'm an Uncle Roger fan too!
 But what does it mean to "use feeling" while cooking?
 It's about trusting your instincts, experimenting fearlessly, and adjusting flavors on the fly.
-I'll show you how to cook with heart and soul, just like Uncle Roger himself.
+I'll show you how to cook with heart and soul.
+Maybe that statement was too dramatic haha!

 <p align="center">
 <img src="/images/uncleRoger.jpg"/> <br>